sherpa/sherpa/docs/developer/index.rst

       models.

        .. note::

+          Prior to Sherpa 4.19.0 the models were stored using the function name rather than the model name, which made it complicated to handle new XSPEC versions where the function name could change.

 	  Prior to Sherpa 4.18.0 the additive models needed to be sent an extra value to represent the normalization, and used a